Thursday, October 31, 2013

 Grape harvesting at Castellare di Castellina

-grape harvesting in Castellare di Castellina in Tuscany
+grape harvest at Castellare di Castellina

-While we were there they were in the middle of harvesting working very long days.
-It takes them about 6-7 weeks to harvest their grapes and a crew of 30.
-Ten of those folks are their normal crew during the slow season and the other 20 are folks brought in from the area that they get year after year.
-Eighty-five percent of those grapes being harvested are the Sangiovese grape, the principal grape in making Chianti.
-They had already picked their merlot and chardonnay grapes and were working on the rest.
-This region is known for their reds, but some producers also do make some whites.
-Here they do produce chardonnay and sauvignon blanc, but only 1,000 bottles so it's not for tasting, only for sale.
+We visited during the grape harvest and they were right in the middle of harvesting.
+It takes them about 6-7 weeks to harvest their grapes with a crew of 30 people.
+Ten of those folks are their normal crew during the slow season and the other 20 are folks brought in from the area that come back year after year.
+Eighty-five percent of the grapes being harvested are Sangiovese, the principal grape in making Chianti Classico.

 Discover Tuscany with this beautiful detailed map.
+I may make a commission on any products sold.

 Saturday, October 26, 2013